dh107/dh107.github.io/_pages/cv.md

   * Quantified carbon sequestration capabilities of genetically modified plants.
   * Funded by the Department of Energy of United States.

-* 2015-2016: Shaanxi Geology and Mining Group
-  * Developed geophysical data processing workflows and drafted project proposals.

 * 2014-2014: Halliburton Landmark Graphics Corp
   * Developed software workflows for DecisionSpace Geosciences and Well Seismic Fusion.

 * 2012-2013: Research Assistant
   * Tongji University
-  * Collected and processed data for an ocean bottom seismometer array.
   * Studied the characteristics of microseism.

 Certificates